Quasar continuum spectrum disfavors black holes with a magnetic monopole charge: ACCRETION DISK AROUND ROTATING BARDEEN BLACK HOLE

 In \ref{redshift_bardeen}, the specific energy, angular momentum and angular velocity of the outgoing photon is $\mathcal{E}$, $\mathcal{L}$ and $\Omega$.
 While travelling from emitting material to the observer, photon experiences change in frequency and is given by the redshift factor \cite{Ayzenberg:2017ufk}.
 From \ref{luminosity_bardeen} it is evident that the luminosity from the disk $L_{\nu}$ is dependent not only on the mass of the black hole, accretion rate and the inclination angle but also on the background metric through the marginally stable circular orbit radius, energy, angular momentum and the angular velocity of the accretion disk.

-The theoretically derived luminosity from the disk is varied with the frequency and is illustrated in \ref{spectra_Bardeen} for two sets of black holes masses namely $\mathcal{M}=10^7 M_\odot$ and $\mathcal{M}=10^9 M_\odot$.
+The variation of the theoretically derived luminosity from the disk with the frequency is illustrated in \ref{spectra_Bardeen} for two sets of black holes masses namely $\mathcal{M}=10^7 M_\odot$ and $\mathcal{M}=10^9 M_\odot$.
 The accretion rate is assumed to be $1 M_\odot~ \rm year^{-1}$ and the inclination angle is taken to be $\cos i=0.8$.
 The temperature dependence, $T \propto \mathcal{M}^{-1/4}$ of a multicolor black body with black hole mass $\mathcal{M}$ ensures that the spectrum peaks at a higher frequency from a lower mass black hole \cite{Frank:2002}.
 For a black hole with a given mass $\mathcal{M}$ the spectrum from the inner disk generally encodes the information of the background metric.
-Since the inner disk emits higher frequencies compared to the outer region, the high frequency part of the continuum spectrum is useful to decipher the signatures of the metric parameters $g$ and $a$.
+Since the inner disk emits higher frequencies compared to the outer region, the high frequency part of the continuum spectrum is useful to decipher the signatures of the metric parameters $g=\tilde{g}/\mathcal{M}$ and $a=\tilde{a}/\mathcal{M}$.
 The spectrum \ref{spectra_Bardeen} is illustrated for three sets of magnetic monopole charge parameters i.e black lines corresponding to $g=0$, blue lines for $g=0.3$ and red lines for $g=0.5$.
+These choices of $g$ and $a$ are taken from the consideration of a real, positive event horizon \cite{Kumar:2018ple}.

 For each charge parameter we consider solid lines corresponding to non-rotating black holes, prograde spins are represented by dashed lines while retrograde spins correspond to dotted lines.

-\section{Numerical analysis}
+\section{NUMERICAL ANALYSIS}